 Buying A Fixer-Upper House: Pros And Cons

-It’s no secret that buying a house is an expensive ordeal.
-However, if you’re willing to put the work in, you could purchase what’s known as a “fixer-upper” at below-market price.
+It’s no secret that buying a house is expensive.
+However, if you’re willing to put in the work, you could purchase what’s known as a “fixer-upper” at below-market price.
 This type of home buying is a serious investment, though, so make sure you’re committed before going through with the purchase.

 If you’re ready to look at fixer-upper houses, let’s walk through the buying process and uncover the pros and cons of a fixer-upper purchase.